yugabyte/yugabyte-db/docs/content/learn/index.md

 ## Tunably consistent reads

 YugaByte enables a spectrum of consistency options when it comes to reads while keeping writes always strongly consistent via sync replication (based on Raft distributed consensus).
 The read consistency options that can be set on a per client basis are Strong (default), Bounded staleness, Session, Consistent Prefix.
+Eventual consistency is not supported given that such a consistency level is not appropriate for mission-critical applications.

 Given the use of distributed consensus where reads are either served only by one single node (either by the leader for strong consistency level or by a follower for all other consistency levels), YugaByte reads are 3x faster compared to a traditional NoSQL database that uses quorum to establish the same consistency levels.